-The purpose of including all the human anatomy pages in this Healthy by Nature website is to show how each one works, how to take care of it and how to keep it working naturally without the help of all the products flowing from big pharma.
+The purpose of including all the human anatomy pages in this Healthy by Nature website is to show how each one works, how to take care of them and how to keep them working naturally without the help of all the products flowing from big pharma.

-Finally, our sensory organs while not viewed as systems probably should be since the complexity and engineering that went into their creation is unparalled.
+Finally, our sensory organs while not viewed as systems, probably should be since the complexity and engineering that went into their creation is unparalleled.
 These will be discussed in the context of how they connect to and interact with the central nervous system.